-You’d think it was time for high tea and crumpets with all the Victorian inspired blouses and tops we’re seeing lately.
+You’d think it was time for high tea and crumpets with all the Victorian-inspired blouses and tops we’re seeing lately.

-Feminine, buttoned up tops with lace, ribbons and ruffles are all the style this fall.
+Feminine, buttoned-up tops with lace, ribbons, and ruffles are all the style this fall.
 I know, I know, such a high neck may seem a little prudish and exaggerate your age, but that’s not really the case with these new offerings which have some interesting details and unusual style twists.

 Romantic High Neck Victorian Blouse

 There is nothing dusty or frumpy about this classy silk top from Kate Spade.
 I love the gorgeous floral embroidery and velvet trim on the cuffs, both key trends this fall.
 To keep Victorian collars from being aging and staid, it’s important to balance the refined vibe with something a little edgy and modern like these sheer sleeves that give this top a welcome dose of sex appeal.
-With a stunning top like this, you want it to take centre stage so keep the rest of the outfit simple but modern.
+With a stunning top like this, you want it to take center stage so keep the rest of the outfit simple but modern.

 Dainty Daytime Victorian Collar

-A fresh way to play the Victorian collar trend is to wear it for everyday.
+A fresh way to play the Victorian collar trend is to wear it for every day.
 I love the juxtaposition of the dressy ruffled neckline and balloon statement sleeves on this top by Vince Camuto with the casual jeans.
 Playing with opposites keeps Victorian collars from veering into the frumpy zone.

 Cozy Tall Collar Victorian Inspired Sweater

 I love how this ivory Victorian collar sweater can be dressed up or dressed down easily.
 Underneath those ruffles and neckline is a classic sweater that looks as good with blue or black jeans, as I’ve shown you here, as it does with a pencil skirt or your little black pants.
-This particular sweater, with the ruffle detail on the shoulders, helps makes shoulder look wider, thus balancing broader hips, making it an especially good option for pear shaped gals.
+This particular sweater, with the ruffle detail on the shoulders, helps makes shoulder look wider, thus balancing broader hips, making it an especially good option for pear-shaped gals.